berkyalcinkaya/yeastvision/README.md

 - Ensure that the fullname of the retrained model is present in the weights filename upon trying to load it via the models menu.
 This ensures that GUI can associate the weights with the correct model architecture

 ## Timeseries analysis: interpolation, tracking, and plotting
+1) Optional: Interpolate images to increase resolution, generating intermediate frames that improve tracking accuracy
+2) Segment and track the interpolated frame.
+Tracking automatically generates a cell data table that includes various morphological and image properties of each cell over each frame in the movie.
+3) Optional: reconstruct proliferating cell lineages
+4) Remove interpolated frames from the mask, so that only frames present in the original movie exist in the final tracked movie
+5) Produce some initial plots of the data using the 'show plot window' button.
+This will allow you to view single cell and population averages over time.

 ## Keyboard Shortcuts